 It has been shown that olive oil helps to prevent some diabetes-related conditions.
 Olive oil plays an important role in child nutrition as well.
 Olive oil contains a large number of antioxidant substances, especially vitamin E, so it helps to renew cells, and it can delay the aging of tissues and organs.
 Vitamin E in the olive oil has a protective effect against cancer and is also good against hair loss.
 Minerals such as calcium, phosphorus, potassium, sulfur, and magnesium and minerals such as iron, copper, and manganese contribute to bone development with vitamins A, D, E, and K.

 Olive oil cleans LDL, called bad cholesterol, and raises HDL (High Density Lipoprotein).
 For patients with diabetes, blood sugar levels can be reduced.

-Types of Olive Oil:
+Types of Olive Oil in Turkey

 1. Natural Oil: This oil is obtained from the olive tree fruit at a temperature that will not change its natural properties.
 Only mechanical or physical processes are applied.
 It is consumed as food in its natural state, with its distinctive taste and scent.
 Natural olive oils are marketed in two forms.